FitSNAP/FitSNAP/fitsnap3/README_uq.txt

 # analytical result for Bayesian fit, assuming constant noise size (not a great assumption generally)
 solver = ANL
+nsam = 133            #this is the number of sample fits requested to be drawn from the distribution cov_nugget = 1.e-10   #this is the small number to be added to the matrix inverse for better conditioning

 # MCMC sampling, currently assuming constant noise size, but unlike the ANL case, there is flexibility if one plays with the log-post function
 solver = MCMC
+nsam = 133            #this is the number of sample fits requested to be drawn from the distribution mcmc_num = 1000       #this is the number of total MCMC steps requested mcmc_gamma = 0.01     #this is the MCMC proposal jump size (smaller gamma increases the acceptance rate)

-# Model error embedding approach
+# Model error embedding approach - powerful but very slow.
+Requires an optimization that does not run in parallel currently, and is not guaranteed to converge.
 solver = MERR
+nsam = 133                #this is the number of sample fits requested to be drawn from the distribution merr_method = iid         #specific liklihood model: options are iid, independent identically distributed, and abc, approximate bayesian computation, and full (too heavy and degenerate, not intended to be used yet) merr_mult = 0             #0 is additive model error, 1 is multiplicative merr_cfs = 5 44 3 49 10 33 4 39 38 23       #can provide either a list of coefficient indices to embed on, or "all" cov_nugget = 1.e-10       #this is the small number to be added to the matrix inverse for better conditioning

 # Fitting with Bayesian compressive sensing, need to learn how to prune bispectrum bases in order for this to be useful.
 Not working properly yet.
 solver = BCS

-# if solver==ANL or solver==MCMC or solver==MERR, this is the number of fits requested
-nsam = 133

-# if solver==ANL, or solver==MERR this is the small number to be added to inverse covariance for better conditioning
-cov_nugget = 1.e-10

-# if solver==MCMC, this is the number of total MCMC steps requested
-mcmc_num = 1000

-# if solver==MCMC, this is the MCMC proposal jump size (smaller gamma increases the acceptance rate)
-mcmc_gamma = 0.01

-# if solver==MERR, this is the specific likelihood method for model error
-merr_method = abc
-# Options are abc (Approximate Bayesian Computation), iid (independent identically distributed approximation), or full (too heavy and degenerate, not intended to be used yet)

-# if solver==MERR, this controls whether we want multiplicative or additive embedding
-merr_mult = 1
-# Options are 0 (additive) or 1 (multiplicative)

-# if solver==MERR, this is a list of integers for coefficients where model error is embedded
-merr_cfs = 2 5 0
-# Options are a string of space-separated integers, or a string 'all' (embed in all bispectum coefficients).
-The option 'all' leads to a high-dimensional inference with less than robust results.

-[EXTRAS]
-plot = 1
-# Options are 0, 1, 2.
-Plots 'diagonal' plots (DFT-vs-SNAP) for all groups, weighted and unweighted, requires matplotlib, and may take time to generate all png files.
-Option 2 plots with errorbars.

 UQ Todos:
 =========